 The

-Ontario Ministry of Environment permitted cleanup of dumpsites in 2011.
+Ministry of the Environment, Conservation and Parks permitted cleanup of dumpsites in 2011.

 A grant from the